Health Care Law Looks Primed to Survive Latest Turn at High Court

 “As we await the outcome of this case, House Democrats will continue to defend the Affordable Care Act and its reforms,” Hoyer said in a statement Tuesday.
 “We will work with the incoming Biden administration to keep making progress on health care access and affordability, as we did with the passage of legislation earlier this year to strengthen and expand the Affordable Care Act and lower prescription drug prices.
 We will not rest until every American can access quality, affordable health care.”

-Josh Blackman, a professor of law at George Mason University School of Law, said the court did not express “even the slightest interest” in setting aside the Affordable Care Act in its entirety.
+Josh Blackman, a professor of law at South Texas College of Law Houston, said the court did not express “even the slightest interest” in setting aside the Affordable Care Act in its entirety.

 “I still think a majority of the court may find that the mandate remains an unconstitutional requirement to buy insurance,” he said in a statement.
 “But the court will likely stop there.”